coolacid/twitchtracker/README.md

 Any case, if you haven't already guessed it's all HTML/CSS based.

-As long as you have a <ul id="u10"> somewhere in the index.html file it'll work.
+As long as you have a ul with and id="u10" somewhere in the index.html file it'll work.

 Oh, and you can modify the ui.css file in ./css as well to change the look.